Khotta Bhasha

 Khotta Bhasha is the language of the Khotta people, a small group of people who inhabit in the state of West Bengal.
-Khotta speakers are of entirely Muslim origin & reside in West Bengal.

 There is a language in Jharkhand and in western borders of West Bengal, called Khortha (sometimes it is also called Khotta) is a well established language with its own literature.
 But Khotta Bhasha which is spoken in West Bengal is very much different from Khortha language and has no written form.